 Jim: Yeah, you get it down to just before a sliver.

-David: Right, but she didn’t replace it.
+David: Right.
+So … but she didn’t replace it.
 I thought, okay, two can play at this game.
 I’m not replacing that sliver; not my job.
-So, I used that sliver and then I went to shampoo.
+So, I used that sliver and then I went … I went to shampoo.
 I was using everything.
 I was not gonna replace the bar because it was the principle of the thing.
 I didn’t say anything to her.
-I’m gonna beat her at her little game.
+I’m gonna beat her at her own little game.

 Jim: Well, that one sounds kinda like your fault.
 (Laughter)